daskrys/GreenBot/README.md

 3 Shaft Encoders
 1 Button - no longer used

-Blynk displays data from Arduino system and outputs it onto Blynk app through bluetooth.
+Blynk displays data from Arduino system and outputs it onto Blynk app through bluetooth
-Works.